 Class attendance is required.

-Attendance and active participation in class is required for admission to the exam.
+Active participation in class (quiz, discussion) and oral presentation is required for admission to the final exam

-The final grade for the course is the result of the weighted average of several subtests (see above).
+The final mark for the course is established by determining the weighted average of two subtests:

 Inspection and feedback